Internal communication planning (+ templates)

 Why is having a clear internal communication plan important?

-Quick access to templates:
+Quick access to internal communication plan templates:

 What does internal communication include?